mbjallow6/mbjallow/src/content/posts/advanced-typescript-conditional-types.md

 ---
-title: 'Advanced TypeScript: Conditional Types'
+title: "Advanced TypeScript: Conditional Types"
+description: Dive into conditional types in TypeScript and how they can enhance type safety.
 published: 2025-07-10
+tags:
+  - typescript
+  - 演示
+  - theory
 draft: false
-description: 'Dive into conditional types in TypeScript and how they can enhance type safety.'
-tags: ['typescript', '演示', 'theory']
+toc: true
 ---
 ```shell
 echo "Exploring advanced TypeScript features like conditional types"
 ```

 ## 3 Test

-## #test
+## \#test

 Conditional types in TypeScript allow you to create types based on conditions.
 Here's an example: